protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 Resources are items stored in user accounts that are accessible through access control measures defined in the contract.
 They are usually the assets being tracked.
 They are akin to classes or structs in some languages.

+Resources can only be in one place at a time, and they are said to be *moved* rather than *assigned*.

 #### Interfaces

 Interfaces define the behaviors or capabilities of resources.
 They are akin to interfaces in some languages.
 They are usually implemented by resources.